fabriziomiano/cordis-rank/README.md

 ```
 pytest
 ```
-Tests may take a while as the various fixtures refer  both local and remote data
+Tests may take a while as the data have to be downloaded twice to run the various fixtures.

-**Do not forget** to rerun the test if you change the configuration parameters in `constants.py`
+**Do not forget** to rerun the test if you change any of  configuration parameters in `constants.py`